 The reactions between these chlorides and water are found on the page period 3 chlorides.
 That page contains a lot of information, and it is important that you concentrate on what you need to know.

 Remember that you don't need to know about phosphorus(III) chloride, or the chlorides of sulphur.

 What you need to get from the page

 What follows is just a summary of the important things.
 It isn't a substitute for reading the page.

 You need to know that:

-You need to understand that the reason for this is the fall in electronegativity of the elements as you go across the period.
-That means that there is enough electronegativity difference between sodium and chlorine to get an ionic bond.
+You need to understand that the reason for this is that the electronegativity difference between the other element and chlorine falls as you go across the period.
+Sodium has a low electronegativity and that means that there is enough electronegativity difference between sodium and chlorine to get an ionic bond.

-By the time you get to aluminium, the electronegativity difference is barely enough to get ions formed, and aluminium chloride often exists as covalent molecules.
+As you go across the period, the electronegativity of the elements increases, and by the time you get to aluminium, the electronegativity difference between aluminium and chlorine is barely enough to get ions formed, and aluminium chloride often exists as covalent molecules.

 After aluminium, there isn't enough electronegativity difference to get ions, and so the compounds are all covalent.